This post contains affiliate links.

 • Stupid easy, just shred, bake and saute.

-• Meat eater approved, just check the comments!
+• Meat-eater approved, just check the comments!

 • A fun new technique to add to your vegetarian dinner recipe arsenal.

 And the thing is, I didn’t even like mushrooms when I first created this recipe back in 2018.
 But this recipe changed it all for me.
-Now, mushrooms are one of my favorite ingredients to cook with, and we have dozens of mushroom recipes on the site.
+Now, mushrooms are one of my favorite ingredients to cook with, and we have hundreds of mushroom recipes on the site.

 Reader rating